plv8/plv8/README.md

 ## Building

-Note that as PLV8 3.1, there are new build requirements.
+Note that as PLV8 3.2, we now support building on Enterprise Linux 9 (EL9)

 ### Linux